FAQ

 • Example: $$\sum_{i=1}^n x_i$$ i=1nxi\sum_{i=1}^n x_i

-• Formula rendering errors/garbled text are common when formulas contain Chinese content; try switching the formula engine to KateX.
+• Formula rendering errors/garbled text often occur when formulas contain Chinese content; try switching the formula engine to KateX.

 1. Model status unavailable

-Confirm whether the service provider supports this model or if the model service status is normal with the service provider.
+Confirm whether the service provider supports the model or whether the model service status is normal for the service provider.

 1. Used a non-embedding model

-Image recognition models support uploading image files.
+Image recognition models support image file uploads.
 If the model's functionality is not correctly matched, you can find the model in the corresponding service provider's model list, click the settings button after its name, and check the image option.

 Specific model information can be found and reviewed with the corresponding service provider.
-Similar to embedding models, models that do not support vision do not need to have the image function forcibly enabled, and checking the image option will have no effect.
+Similar to embedding models, models that do not support vision do not need to have image functionality forcibly enabled, and checking the image option will have no effect.

 Last updated